logo

 Yarn wrapped fobbie

 Got a knitter in your life?
-How about
+How about wrapping some specialty yarns and adding some knitting needles.

 Blanket